The following relates to machines to be registered in the United Kingdom only, other countries have their own specific requirements.

 Do you know the registration number but no documentation came with the machine?

-If the records have been destroyed or do not show the frame number then you will need to apply for an age related registration (8)
+If the records have been destroyed then you will need to apply for an age related registration route

 You should remember that the Club can only recommend that a registration is retained or an age related registration is allocated it CANNOT instruct.
 The DVLA has the final say.